Strongly regular graph: Triangle-free graphs

 The strongly regular graphs with λ = 0 are triangle free.
-Apart from the complete graphs on less than 3 vertices and all complete bipartite graphs the seven listed earlier (pentagon, Petersen, Clebsch, Hoffman-Singleton, Gewirtz, Mesner-M22, and Higman-Sims) are the only known ones.
+Apart from the complete graphs on fewer than 3 vertices and all regular complete bipartite graphs, the seven listed earlier (pentagon, Petersen, Clebsch, Hoffman-Singleton, Gewirtz, Mesner-M22, and Higman-Sims) are the only known ones.

 Geodetic graphs

-Every strongly regular graph with $\mu = 1$ is a geodetic graph, a graph in which every two vertices have a unique unweighted shortest path.
+Every strongly regular graph with $\mu = 1$ is a geodetic graph, a graph in which every two vertices have a unique shortest path.
 The only known strongly regular graphs with $\mu = 1$ are those where $\lambda$ is 0, therefore triangle-free as well.
 These are called the Moore graphs and are explored below in more detail.
 Other combinations of parameters such as (400, 21, 2, 1) have not yet been ruled out.
 Despite ongoing research on the properties that a strongly regular graph with $\mu=1$ would have, it is not known whether any more exist or even whether their number is finite.
 Only the elementary result is known, that $\lambda$ cannot be 1 for such a graph.

 Algebraic properties of strongly regular graphs

 Basic relationship between parameters

-The four parameters in an srg(v, k, λ, μ) are not independent.
-They must obey the following relation:
+The four parameters in an srg(v, k, λ, μ) are not independent: In order for an srg(v, k, λ, μ) to exist, the parameters must obey the following relation:

 The above relation is derived through a counting argument as follows: